 What is Down syndrome?

-Down syndrome (DS) is is a group of signs, symptoms, birth defects, and complications that arise from an error in cell division that occurs before, or shortly after, conception.
-This error has a widespread effect on the physical and mental development of the affected person.
+Down syndrome (DS) is a group of signs, symptoms, birth defects, and complications that arise from an error in cell division that results in an extra 21st chromosome.
+This error may occur before, or shortly after, conception and has a widespread effect on the physical and mental development of the affected person.
 DS is one of the most common and well known chromosome disorders and the most common genetic cause of learning disabilities.
 It is a congenital condition caused by an extra copy or piece of chromosome 21 in all or most of the affected person's cells.

 Less commonly, an error may occur after conception, in the developing embryo.
 As the fetus grows, some cells have 47 chromosomes, while others have 46.
 This form of Down syndrome is called mosaic trisomy 21.

 In a rare form of Down syndrome called translocation trisomy 21, a piece of chromosome 21 adheres to another chromosome before or at conception.
 Even though the fetus has 46 chromosomes, it still has an extra portion of chromosome 21 in its cells.

 All individuals with additional chromosome 21 genetic material, regardless of the cause, will develop some of the features of Down syndrome.

 In the United States, about 6,000 babies each year are born with Down syndrome.
 The risk of having an affected baby increases significantly as a woman ages.
 According to the National Institute of Child Health & Human Development, the risk increases from about 1 in 1,300 for women who are 25 years old to about 1 in 55 for women who are 42 and 1 in 25 for those who are 49.
 However, since younger women have the greatest number of babies, the majority of those with Down syndrome are born to women under 35.